Volvo S60 Recharge T8 hybrid running costs & insurance

 - 2Range, MPG, CO2 & chargingThe Volvo S60 Recharge T8 has an impressive electric range, as well as excellent on-paper CO2 and MPG figures

-- 5Interior & comfortVolvo's recent strong run of form with interior design continues with the S60 Recharge T8
+- 5Interior, dashboard & comfortVolvo's recent strong run of form with interior design continues with the S60 Recharge T8